tinwer-group/mahtanar/README.md

 If you have the ethernet version of the board, just connect it to your network.
 3. After a moment, the device should show up on your ESPHome dashboard as `mitp-heat-pump-MACSUFFIX` with a "Take Control" option.
 Press "Take Control", and provide a friendly name.
 When prompted, press "Install".
 4. Home Assistant should have discovered the device and will show it with the friendly name you provided.
-5. Now that the device is provisioned, you can connect it to your heat pump using the CN105 connector cable and the port labeled `Heatpump` on the Mahtanar device.
+5. Now that the device is provisioned, you can connect it to your heat pump using the CN105 connector cable and the port labeled `Heatpump` (or `HP1`) on the Mahtanar device.
 Because power is provided by the equipment, a USB connection is no longer required unless troubleshooting.
 This process can vary a bit depending on equipment, and more detailed information is provided below.
 6. More information on configuring the ESPHome `mitsubishi_itp` component is [available here](https://muart-group.github.io/).
 The ESPHome configuration should be available for modification on your ESPHome dashboard.

 #### Troubleshooting